Chamber’s Park Local History Museum

 Click the image for a larger view and slider.

 The museum is open daily from 10 a.m. – 3 p.m. during the summer season.
-The 2022 season will open in May and continue through mid-September.
+The 2023 season will open May 26 and continue through mid-September.
 Dates may be adjusted depending on weather and visitor numbers.